mak448a/compile-aseprite-linux/README.md

 Here's how to compile aseprite for free on Fedora.
 If you want to support the developers, buy it on their website: https://aseprite.org

 Just run [this script.](compile.sh) Click view raw, and then press CTRL+S to save the file.
+Go to your downloads folder and open up a terminal window.
+Type in these commands:
+`chmod +x compile.sh`
+`./compile.sh`

 Please consider giving this repo a star if you found it helpful.

 ## Where is the executable?